|Elliott Sound Products||Beginners' Guide to Transformers - Part 2|

 XL = 120 / 7.31 = 16.41 kΩ

-This is an interesting 'figure of merit', but is not actually useful for anything.
+This is an interesting 'figure of merit', but it's not actually useful for anything.
 Of course, if you have a need for a 52H inductor you can use the primary winding to get it, but remember that it will start to saturate at not much more than 10mA.
 If you tried to use it for audio, the distortion will be quite high at even lower currents, especially as the frequency is reduced below 50Hz.
-In addition, the inductance will probably be non-linear, because the core may not magnetise properly at very low current.
+In addition, the inductance will almost certainly be non-linear.
 The test transformer's inductance fell to 42H with a voltage of 35.2V and a current of 2.64mA.

-As noted above, inductance is part of the specification for switchmode power supply transformers.
-That's because they are operated in a somewhat different way from linear transformers.
-One area of commonality is that saturation must be avoided, and like linear transformers saturation is worse with no load.
+As noted above, inductance is part of the specification for switchmode power supply and audio transformers.
+That's because they are operated in a somewhat different way from mains or other transformers.
+One area of commonality is that saturation must be avoided, and like mains transformers saturation is worse with no load.
 For the same power output, a switchmode transformer will be a great deal smaller than a conventional transformer operating at 50 or 60Hz.
 Typical operating frequencies range from a few kHz up to 100kHz or more.
 As a rough guide, the necessary size of a transformer will halve for each doubling of frequency (and vice versa of course), but there are many other influences that must also be considered.
 A complete discussion of this is way outside the intent of this article.